C-huck/ELAN-overlap/README.md

    - *Quit*: Destroys matrix, exits program
 5. Available options:
    - *Iterations*: The `get_overlaps()` function allows you to return overlap data for every combination of user-selected tiers.
 If `Tier0`, `Tier1`, and `Tier2` are selected, the function returns annotation frequencies for each and overlap frequencies for `Tier0`-`Tier1`, `Tier1`-`Tier2`, and `Tier0`-`Tier1`-`Tier2`.
-   -*Exclude short overlaps*: Calculates the duration of each overlap and excludes those shorter than a set threshhold.
-The use may choose a threshhold (in whatever temporal resolution the matrix was constructed in) or choose 'auto.'
+   -*Exclude short overlaps*: Calculates the duration of each overlap and excludes those shorter than a set threshold.
+The user may choose a threshold (in whatever temporal resolution the matrix was constructed in) or choose 'auto.'
 'Auto' excludes overlaps that are one standard deviation shorter than the mean overlap duration.

 Results are saved as `.csv` files according to the following scheme: input filename + analysis + selected tiers .csv.
 For the iteration option, the output scheme is: input filename + iteration number . csv.